kevin-goetz/Optimizing-Pandas-Data-Types/README.md

 ### Why
 Pandas provides data structures for in-memory analytics, which makes using pandas to analyze datasets that are larger than memory datasets somewhat tricky.
 Even datasets that are a sizable fraction of memory become unwieldy, as some pandas operations need to make intermediate copies.
 With small data (under 100 megabytes), performance is rarely a problem.
 When we move to larger data (100 megabytes to multiple gigabytes), performance issues can make run times much longer, and cause code to fail entirely due to insufficient memory.

-That's what this Notebook is all about: How to shrink your pandas dataframe so it fit's your RAM better - without losing any information + making faster operations possible.
+That's what this Notebook is all about: How to shrink your pandas dataframe so it fit's your RAM better - without losing any information.

 ## Impact